Seasonal Recipes: Vegan Rhubarb Muffins (Dairy Free, Egg Free)

 We LOVE rhubarb in this house, the Peachicks will eat it however it comes, although they do prefer it cooked and sweetened slightly!
-These Vegan Rhubarb Muffins made a lovely Saturday Breakfast; they are light, fluffy and packed full of oats and seeds.
-They were also a perfect way to use some of the bumper crop of rhubarb we have this year and made a great pre-tennis breakfast for the Peachicks!
+These muffins were also a perfect way to use some of the bumper crop of rhubarb we have this year and made a great pre-tennis breakfast for the Peachicks!
 Technically rhubarb is a vegetable but is goes so well in both sweet and savoury dishes; although I have yet to convince this lot to let me try the latter out!

 Over on the Pinterest page there is a vegan rhubarb recipes board full of different rhubarb recipes including a very yummy looking Rhubarb & Earl Grey Tea Loaf from Mandy over at Sneaky Veg Blog and an unusual, but must try, Rhubarb Gin recipe from Foodie Quine!
 You’ll find the link at the bottom of the post!
 And don’t forget to check out our Rhubarb &Custard Crumble Scones, a nice alternative to Rhubarb crumble and custard on a hot sunny Sunday afternoon!